 Wine Cork Crafts

-There are numerous crafts and ideas for your wine corks from wall décor to kitchen tools to garden accessories.
+There are numerous crafts and ideas for your wine corks, from wall décor to kitchen tools to garden accessories.
 No matter what kind of crafty skills you have, there is something here for everyone.

 Some people who are interested in wine cork projects have been saving their corks for years and are burning to start recycling them in new ways.
 Other people have caught the wine cork bug and are just starting to collect corks.
 If you don't already have a cork collection going, here are some tips for acquiring corks.

 - Ask local restaurants and bars.
 Any restaurant that serves wine goes through an abundance of bottles almost every weekend.
-A number of people who make wine cork projects regularly have had success asking places to save for them.
+A number of people who do wine cork projects regularly have had success asking places to save for them.

 - Look for deals online.
-Check eBay, Amazon, CraigsList, and FreeCycle for wine cork listings.
+Check eBay, Amazon, Craigslist, and FreeCycle for wine cork listings.
 If Craigslist and FreeCycle don't have listings up right now, put in your own request.

 Do you have other tips for acquiring corks?
 Leave them in the comments section at the end of this article!

 There are wooden and chipboard letters available at most craft stores in a wide variety of sizes.
 Any sort of general craft glue, such as a glue gun, or tacky glue, will work well for attaching your corks to the letter.
 Pick a first letter initial for a child's room, or use your last letter initial for a general home decor piece.
 You can even get fancy with it and incorporate embellishments like ribbon.